AdrielS30/data-portfolio/README.md

 ## 📎 About Me
 I'm a data-analyst with a background in political organizing and solar development.
-I enjoy employing combining my domain knowledge and technical skills to answer meaningful questions through data.
+I enjoy combining my domain knowledge and technical skills to answer meaningful questions through data.

 📬 **Contact:**
 - adrielstokes2@gmail.com